AIB to invest €90m in Canada Life joint venture

 Bank is seeking to boost income and product offering

-AIB said on Wednesday it has agreed to form a life and pensions joint venture with Canada Life Irish Holdings Company, it seeks to boost its income and product offering in an era when ultra-low interest rates are weighing on lending margins.
+AIB said on Wednesday it has agreed to form a life and pensions joint venture with Canada Life Irish Holdings Company as it seeks to boost its income and product offering in an era when ultra-low interest rates are weighing on lending margins.

 The bank, led by chief executive Colin Hunt, will invest €90 million in the 50:50 joint venture, to cover its share of the set-up costs and regulatory capital required for the new business, it said in a statement.

-Canada Life is owned by Winnipeg, Canada-based Great-West Lifeco, which also owns Irish Life.
+Canada Life is owned by Great-West Lifeco, which is based in Winnipeg, Canada, and which also owns Irish Life.

 A move into the life and pensions business, initially flagged by Mr Hunt last December, marks an about-turn for AIB, which put its former Ark Life unit into wind-down at the height of the financial crisis in 2012 and subsequently became a tied agent for Irish Life Assurance life and pensions products.